-Know why you should be migrating from legacy Intranet to Office 365
+Know why you should be migrating from legacy Intranet to Microsoft office 365

 Besides the seamless roll out of updates which the legacy systems lacked below are the other considerations